malliina/BoatTracker-iOS/README.md

 ## Releasing

 1. Update the version number.
 It appears that the App Store does not allow version number reuse.
-1. Every commit to the master branch triggers a production release to the [App Store](https://itunes.apple.com/us/app/boat-tracker/id1434203398?ls=1&mt=8) via [appcenter.ms](https://appcenter.ms/apps).
+1. Every commit to the master branch triggers a [GitHub Actions](.github/workflows/release) job that uses [Fastlane](fastlane/Fastlane) to publish a new version to the [App Store](https://itunes.apple.com/us/app/boat-tracker/id1434203398?ls=1&mt=8).